GoogleCloudDataproc/hadoop-connectors/.gemini/styleguide.md

 ---

-## 🤖 Instructions for AI Coding Agents (Gemini Code Assist / Jetski)
+## 🤖 Instructions for AI Coding Agents (Gemini Code Assist / Antigravity)
 When writing, refactoring, or reviewing code for this repository, coding agents **MUST**:
 1. Verify Apache 2.0 license headers are present on all new files.
+2. Check for potential memory leaks or unclosed resources.
+3. Ensure no proprietary libraries or unapproved dependencies are used.
+4. Scrutinize I/O paths for performance bottlenecks (e.g., excessive seeking or blocking).
+5. Enforce Google Java Style and Guava usage.
-2. Ensure strict resource cleanup (`try-with-resources`) and idempotent `close()` behavior.
+6. Ensure strict resource cleanup (`try-with-resources`) and idempotent `close()` behavior.
-3. Check inner loops for unnecessary object allocations, lambdas, or string concatenations.
+7. Check inner loops for unnecessary object allocations, lambdas, or string concatenations.
-4. Enforce Guava `Preconditions` for argument checks and Google Truth for test assertions.
+8. Enforce Guava `Preconditions` for argument checks and Google Truth for test assertions.
-5. Translate low-level storage exceptions to standard Hadoop `IOException` types without duplicate logging.
+9. Translate low-level storage exceptions to standard Hadoop `IOException` types without duplicate logging.